-- The process for the Management and Allocation of Proceeds is clearly defined and detailed and is publicly available in the Framework and in the hereby SPO. - The allocation period will be 24 months or less. - Net proceeds of the Bond will be placed in the Iberdrola's general treasury and tracked by the Issuer in an appropriate manner and attested in a formal internal process. - Information on the intended types of temporary placement for the balance of the unallocated net proceeds is publicly disclosed in the Framework. - The Issuer has committed that as long as the Bond is outstanding, the balance of the tracked net proceeds will be periodically adjusted to match allocations to Eligible Projects made during that period. - The Issuer has provided information on the procedure that will be applied in case of project/asset divestment or postponement and it has committed to reallocate divested proceeds to projects that are compliant with the bond framework within 24 months or less.
+- The process for the Management and Allocation of Proceeds is clearly defined and detailed and is publicly available in the Framework and in the hereby SPO. - The allocation period will be 24 months or less. - Net proceeds of the Bond will be placed in the Iberdrola's general treasury and tracked by the Issuer in an appropriate manner and attested in a formal internal process. - Information on the intended types of temporary placement for the balance of the unallocated net proceeds is publicly disclosed in the Framework. - For as long as the Bond is outstanding, the Issuer has committed to periodically adjust the balance of tracked net proceeds to match allocations to Eligible Projects. - The Issuer has provided information on the procedure that will be applied in case of project/asset divestment or postponement and it has committed to reallocate divested proceeds to projects that are compliant with the Green Financing Instruments Framework within 24 months or less.